Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Graphical local independence Models

 Before formally defining $\delta$-separation, we require the notions of `blocked trail' and `allowed trail'.
 A trail is a subgraph of $G$ formed by unique vertices $\{v_{0}, \dots, v_{m}\} $ and edges $\{e_{1}, \dots, e_{m}\}$ such that either $e_{j} = v_{{j-1}} \rightarrow v_{j}$ or $e_{j} = v_{{j-1}} \leftarrow v_{{j}} \in \cale$ for every $j = 1, \ldots, m$.
 The trail is said to start in $v_{0}$ and end in $v_{m}$.
 As there can be multiple edges between nodes, there can be different trails on the same set of nodes.
 A trail is said to be \emph{blocked} by a set of vertices $C\subset \calv$ if either (i) $C$ contains a vertex $v_{j}$, $j\in \{2,\ldots , m-1\}$, on the trail such that $e_j= v_{j}\rightarrow v_{j+1}$ or $e_{j-1}=v_{j-1}\leftarrow v_{j}$ on the trail (i.e.\ $v_{j}$ is a non-collider), or (ii) the trail contains the edges $v_{j-1}\rightarrow v_{j}\leftarrow v_{j+1}$ such that $C$ contains neither $v_j$ nor any of its descendants.
 Otherwise, the trail is said to be \emph{open} relative to $C$.
 An {\em allowed} trail from a node $v_0$ to a node $v_m$ in $\caln$ is a trail ending with a directed edge into the node $v_m$, i.e. $e_m=v_{m-1}\rightarrow v_m$.

-In DAGs, for disjoint sets of nodes $A,B,C$, we say $A$ and $B$ are $d$-separated by $C$, if every path between $A$ and $B$ is blocked by $C$; this separation is symmetric in $A$ and $B$.
+In DAGs, for disjoint sets $A,B,C$, we say $A$ and $B$ are $d$-separated by $C$, if every path between $A$ and $B$ is blocked by $C$; this separation is symmetric in $A$ and $B$.
 For distributions that satisfy the Markov properties of a DAG, every $d$-separation entails the corresponding conditional independence, i.e. $X_A\ind X_B\mid X_C$ \citep[Theorem 1.2.4]{lauritzen1996,Pearl}.
-In a graphical local independence model, this is still the case for baseline variables $A,B,C\subset \calb$, but in addition we use $\delta$-separation to read off local independencies relating to processes as follows \citep{Didelez06,DidelezRoyalSB}.
+In a graphical local independence model, this is still the case for baseline variables $A,B,C\subset \calb$, but in addition we use $\delta$-separation to read off local independencies as follows \citep{Didelez06,DidelezRoyalSB}.

 \begin{definition} Let $a \in \caln $ and $B, C\subset \calv$ be disjoint subsets of vertices in a local independence graph $G$.
-Then $B$ is $\delta$-separated from $a$ by $C \cup \{a\}$ if every allowed trail from any $b\in B$ to $a$ is blocked by $C$.
-For a subset $A \subset \caln$, $B$ is $\delta$-separated from $A$ by $ A\cup C$ if every allowed trail from any $b\in B$ to any $a\in A$ is blocked by $(A\cup C)\backslash \{a\}$.
+Then $B$ is $\delta$-separated from $\{a\}$ by $\{a\} \cup C$ if every allowed trail from any $b\in B$ to $a$ is blocked by $C$.
+For a subset $A \subset \caln$, $B$ is $\delta$-separated from $A$ by $A\cup C$ if every allowed trail from any $b\in B$ to any $a\in A$ is blocked by $(A\cup C)\backslash \{a\}$.
 We then write $B \nrightarrow_G A \mid A\cup C$. \end{definition}

-The role of $\delta$-separation lies in guaranteeing (under regularity conditions) a corresponding local independence in the model \citep[Theorem 1 and 3.4]{DidelezRoyalSB}: whenever $B \nrightarrow_G A \mid A\cup C$ then the sub-process $A$ is locally independent of the processes (or variables) in $B$, given $A\cup C$.
-As $A\cup B\cup C$ does not need to equal $\calv$, $\delta$-separation allows us to infer marginal local independencies in subsets of the systems.

-Note that the `blocking of allowed trails' condition has an equivalent `moral graph' condition which allows to check $\delta$-separation on an undirected graph \citep{lauritzen1996}; this and much additional information on $\delta$-separation can be found in \cite{Didelez06}.
+The role of $\delta$-separation is in guaranteeing (under regularity conditions) a corresponding local independence in the model \citep[Theorem 1 and 3.4]{DidelezRoyalSB}: whenever $B \nrightarrow_G A \mid A\cup C$ then the sub-process $A$ is locally independent of the processes (or variables) in $B$, given $A\cup C$.
+As $A\cup B\cup C$ does not need to equal $\calv$, $\delta$-separation allows us to infer marginal local independencies in subsets of the system.
+Note that the `blocking of allowed trails' condition has an equivalent `moral graph' condition which allows to check $\delta$-separation on an undirected graph \citep{lauritzen1996}; this and additional information on $\delta$-separation can be found in \cite{Didelez06}.